byronlaferriere/byronlaferriere.github.io/README.md

-This is a repository for CS-499
+This is a repository for CS-499 and the creation of a README file